 This small playground is located in the Near South Community.
 The park totals 1.44 acres and features green space, a walking path and fitness course.
 It is an active community park.

 Dearborn Park lies near the northern end of the sizable South Loop housing development laid out by the renowned architecture firm of Skidmore, Owings & Merrill in the mid-1970s.
-As planning for the 51-acre Dearborn Park residential complex progressed, the Chicago Park District began acquiring property to create greenspace there.
+As planning for the 51-acre Dearborn Park residential complex progressed, the Chicago Park District acquired property in 1985 to create greenspace there.

 Among the new park sites was property just south of the old Dearborn Street Railroad Station.
 Improvements began in late 1980, and the new neighborhood soon had a shaded one-and-a-quarter-acre park equipped with an obstacle fitness course.